kaloseia/morphe/README.md

 `identifiers` and primitive field types are inherited from the root Model definition (analogous to SQL views).
 With Entities the primary identifier must be immutable on the Model level (as opposed to Models themselves) to allow for static data migration between different technical services or versions.

-`attributes` are currently unsupported for lack of a solid use-case.
+`attributes` are currently unsupported on the entity level for lack of a solid use-case.

 *Note:* Relationships on an entity level are still under debate, as the benefit is not yet clear for the added complexity and performance trade-offs.